kaditya125/DishDelight-Food_Delivery_App_Project/README.md

        npm start
     The application should now be running on http://localhost:3000 for the frontend and http://localhost:5000 for the backend.

-##Usage
+## Usage
- -Open your browser and go to http://localhost:3000.
+ - Open your browser and go to http://localhost:3000.
- -Register as a new user or log in with your existing account.
+ - Register as a new user or log in with your existing account.
- -Browse available restaurants and menus.
+ - Browse available restaurants and menus.
- -Place an order and enjoy your meal!
+ - Place an order and enjoy your meal!

-##Contributing
+## Contributing
       Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-##Fork the Project
+## Fork the Project
-   -Create your Feature Branch (git checkout -b feature/AmazingFeature) -Commit your Changes (git commit -m 'Add some AmazingFeature') -Push to the Branch (git push origin feature/AmazingFeature) -Open a Pull Request
+   - Create your Feature Branch (git checkout -b feature/AmazingFeature)
+   - Commit your Changes (git commit -m 'Add some AmazingFeature')
-##License
+   - Push to the Branch (git push origin feature/AmazingFeature)
+   - Open a Pull Request
+## License
     Distributed under the MIT License.
 See LICENSE for more information.

 Contact